gridai/grid-docs/docs/platform/custom-cloud-credentials/troubleshooting.md

 2. One time start-up process **(Dessions only)**
 3. The instance type is not available in the availability zones your BYOC cluster has access to.

-We will cover each of the three scenarios in detail here.
+We will cover each of the three scenarios in detail below.

 #### Sessions One Time Startup Process